 - TOEFL or IELTS (For students who are not native speakers of the English language): Average TOEFL scores for students range from a minimum of 80 (Internet Based Total) and 550 (Paper Based Total).
 IELTS minimum score for graduate studies is 6.5.
 Please contact the graduate admissions office with questions.

-- Documentation of physical therapy observation hours (10 hours required)
+- Documentation of physical therapy observation hours (10 hours required, 25 hours recommended)

 - Official transcripts for all collegiate level coursework

 Center for Graduate and Adult Academic Services

 Transfer Credit Policy: Transfer credits from other programs or institutions are not accepted toward the Doctor of Physical Therapy program requirements.

 The following prerequisite courses must have been completed at the college level.
 That includes university, four-year college, or community college courses.
 It does not include preparatory courses.

 - Biology: (8 credits) two courses with laboratory